You should not send your child to school if she/he has any of the following:

 When your child has these symptoms, he/she must be kept at home the next day from school.
 The child also needs to be without symptoms for a full 24 hours before returning to school.

 If your child has:

-- Strep Throat: Students must be on antibiotic therapy for at least 24 hours and not have a fever over 99.9 (under 100˚ F), without the use of fever reducing medication.
+- Strep Throat: Students must be on antibiotic therapy for at least 24 hours and not have a fever of 100˚ F or above, without the use of fever reducing medication.

 - Communicable Disease: If your child has chickenpox, mumps, measles, rash all over their body or strep throat, he/she has to stay home until you have a note from a health care provider stating your child is not contagious and may return to school.